 Once as he was helping a runaway family that was being hotly pursued by slave catchers on horses and he told them to seek refuge in a nearby woods as the slave catchers drew near.
 The husband told his family to run and after he made sure they were safe, he attracted the attention of the slave catchers.
 He was shot in the leg and then pretended to be seriously wounded.
 The slave catchers took him to a doctor for treatment, and then left him at a hotel while they went to lunch.
 The hotel owner’s 12-year-old son was to guard the wounded man but the youngster told the Freedom Seeker that the woods 'were only 40 rods away if he could run.'
 The man ran and eventually overtook his wife and children in MI and the family found safety in Canada.
 When the young boy at the hotel was questioned, he responded, “How could a little boy like me stop a great big man like him?”

-William Jones of Calvin Township, known as "Nigger Bill," and Wright Modlin of Williamsville, were famous "Nigger runners", and made frequent trips to the Ohio and sometimes into Kentucky to assist and guide fugitives to freedom.
+William Holman Jones of Calvin Township, and Wright Modlin of Williamsville, were famous "slave runners", and made frequent trips to the Ohio and sometimes into Kentucky to assist and guide fugitives to freedom.

 Across the Detroit River lay Canada and safety, but the danger of capture threatened the fugitives to the very water’s edge.
 A wealthy southern planter had freed two slaves - a Negro woman and her daughter.
 The daughter was a transcendent beauty, without a trace of Negro blood.
 We shall call her the “Beautiful Girl,” for so those who saw her remember her.
 When the planter died, his son refused to recognize the ‘Beautiful Girl’s manumission or freedom.
 He chose to hold his half-sister as a slave.
 You just heard about Wright Modlin and realize that his sympathies were with the slaves.
 Secretly he cooperated with the Underground Railroad as a spy, scout, guide, and conductor and this was extremely hazardous for him.
 Had his neighbors discovered his activities, they would have shot him like a dog.
 But he defied danger.
 ‘No bullet.’ he said, ‘Will ever pierce Wright Modlin’s skin.’